 The current benchmarks or legal standings in the form of reference values.

 A summation of the building’s useful floor area in square meters.

 The energy assessor’s full names, employer details, and accreditation scheme name.

 The issuance date of the DEC document.

 Get a quote

 The production of an Advisory Report or a DEC requires an accredited energy assessor's skills and expertise.
-At kW Energy Consultants, our expert energy assessors provide DECs and advisory reports for public buildings all over Nottingham, Leicester, Derby and the rest of the UK.
+At kW Energy Consultants, our expert energy assessors provide DECs and advisory reports for public buildings all over Nottingham, the East Midlands and the rest of the UK.
 Reach us on 07837 941220 or email us at email@example.com to begin your DEC journey.